Skip to content

 allow_unmasked = ["internal", "lineage_only"]

-Use this escape hatch for tags that exist only for discovery or lineage tracking — Rocky still surfaces them on rocky compliance reports, just without enforcing a masking strategy.
+Use this escape hatch for tags that exist only for discovery or lineage tracking.
+Rocky still surfaces them on rocky compliance reports but suppresses their exceptions, without pretending the columns are enforced.

 Hierarchical role declarations reconciled against the warehouse’s native role/group system.
 Each [role.<name>] block declares one role; Rocky flattens the inheritance DAG at reconcile time (DFS walk with cycle detection + unknown-parent errors at config-load).